 Also, be sure to research what your competition does.
-Determine how you stand apart from your competitors, and what your true value proposition is.
+Determine how you stand apart from your competitors and what your true value proposition is.
 How strong is the customer experience with your competitors?
-This includes researching what your competitors do on their social media accounts and how they engage there with their customer base.
+This includes researching what your competitors do on their social media accounts and how they engage with their customer base.

 Examine what’s hot (and what’s not) in brand fads.
-Be aware of what’s trendy, and make sure if you adopt a trend that makes sense for your company.
+Be aware of what’s trendy, and make sure you adopt a trend that makes sense for your company.

 3. Define your unique selling proposition

 What’s one thing that your business has that no one else can mimic?